Sugar Free Fudge

 How to make sugar-free fudge

-Start by adding the chocolate chips and nut butter to a microwave-safe bowl and microwave until they are fully melted.
+Start by adding the chocolate chips and nut butter to a microwave-safe bowl, then microwave until fully melted.
 Alternatively, melt the chocolate and the nut butter on the stove using a double boiler.

 Once melted, mix in the vanilla extract and pour the mixture into an 8×8-inch pan lined with parchment paper.

-Now, refrigerate the fudge until it’s fully set.
+Now, refrigerate the fudge until it’s fully set, but don’t rush it.
+I find two hours to be the sweet spot.
 Cut into 24 pieces and serve.

 Flavor variations

 To store.
-While this fudge remains stable at room temperature, we do recommend that you store it in the fridge.
-Refrigerated in an airtight container, this healthy chocolate fudge will last 2 weeks or longer.
+While this fudge is fine to be left out at room temperature, I recommend storing it in the fridge.
+Refrigerated in an airtight container, this fudge will last 2 weeks.

 To freeze.
-You can also freeze your homemade fudge.
-Put parchment paper in between the layers of fudge and freeze in an airtight container for up to 3 months.
-Bring fudge to room temperature before eating it.
+Put parchment paper between the layers of fudge, then freeze in an airtight container for up to 3 months.
+Bring the fudge to room temperature before eating it.

-When making this sugar-free chocolate fudge, make sure to not leave out the parchment paper as you won’t be able to remove the fudge from the pan without damaging its integrity.
-Additionally, don’t slice the fudge when it has just come out of the fridge.
+When making this sugar-free chocolate fudge, make sure not to leave out the parchment paper, as you won’t be able to remove the fudge from the pan without damaging its integrity.
+Additionally, don’t slice the fudge right after it comes out of the fridge.
 Allow the fudge to sit at room temperature for a few minutes or run the knife under warm water before cutting.

 Sugar Free Fudge